 Premises Liability and the Hospitality Industry

-In Pennsylvania, a person or business in possession of land is responsible for certain injuries suffered by people who are on the property.
+In Pennsylvania, a landowner is responsible for certain injuries suffered by people on the property.
 The hospitality industry is particularly susceptible to legal liability because of its close interactions with the public, the volume of patrons they serve, and because many hospitality businesses (hotels, restaurants, and retail) are allowed to serve alcohol to customers.

 Premises liability is largely determined by the duty owed to the land entrant.
 The hospitality industry primarily services customers which are legally known as “invitees” or “business visitors.”
 These people are distinguished by their direct or indirect connection with the business or business dealings with the property owner.